karlfloersch/optimism/docs/design/op-supervisor-v2.md

 ### 3. Add denylist

-Create a payloadId (or blockhash) denylist BUT don't introduce any interop logic yet.
-Instead, we just say that 1 in every 10 blocks should be added to the denylist.
-This way we can test out the integration of our op-node rollback logic
+Create a payloadId (or blockhash) denylist without introducing interop logic yet.
+Tests explicitly add denylist entries to exercise rollback and re-sync behavior.

 We should show this working both in the devstack tests as well as in the sysgo system that we spin up